 TMS Lower School

 The TMS Lower School (Pre-K-8th) meets once a week for a full day of learning, growing, and community.
 For each class, we strive to maintain a small classroom setting.
-Our teacher-tutors are here to direct and guide, but always, you, the parent, are the lead teacher, and it's up to you to add or subtract according to your children's needs as you best see fit.
+You can view courses in the Lower School Scope & Sequence.
+Our teacher-tutors are here to direct and guide, but you as the parent are the lead teacher of your homeschool.
+It is up to you to add to or subtract from the curriculum according to your children's needs, as you see fit.

-In our full-day preschool program, the focus is on hands-on fun and exploration.
-Activities focus on basic early learning concepts with age-appropriate recognition, the development of both large and fine motor skills, and learning how to live as a friend and neighbor to classmates.
-The program seeks to establish building blocks, from the alphabet to Bible truths, making sure each child knows he is loved by his Creator.
+In our full-day preschool program, the focus is hands-on fun and exploration with basic early-learning concepts.
+Students practice the development of both large and fine motor skills, while learning how to live as a good friend to classmates.
+The program seeks to establish fundamental educational building blocks, like learning the alphabet, but also incorporates Biblical truths, making sure each child knows he is loved by his Creator.

 Lower Grammar (K-3rd)